mrcopt/FB-WhmcsImport/README.md

-# FB-WhmcsImport
+# WhmcsImport
-FOSSBilling module/plugin to import data from an existing WHMCS account
+FOSSBilling module to import data from an existing WHMCS account